MdAbuSama/AssingnMent-Front-Page/README.md

 ---

 **Note**: This tool is designed specifically for NUB students and follows the university's assignment cover page format requirements.
-Developed with ❤️ by Rajdip.
+Developed with ❤️ by Abu Sama.